This post was originally written in 2017 and has been updated in March 2020.

-TV Shows With Lesbian and Bisexual and Queer Characters and Lots of Queer Stuff
+Amazon Streaming TV Shows With Lesbian and Bisexual and Queer Characters and Lots of Queer Stuff

 Last week we told you about Danger & Eggs and how it’s got queer themes, queer characters, a trans woman co-creator and a cast that includes so many of our favorite humans — Stephanie Beatriz, Jasika Nicole, Angelica Ross, Cameron Esposito, Rhea Butcher, Tyler Ford, Jazz Jennings and Laura Zak.
 This week could be the week that you find out for yourself why everybody is so excited for Danger & Eggs!
 I’m also excited, generally speaking, for danger, and also for eggs, scrambled.